Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: June 2023

 - Skin reactions such as fever, rash, blisters, or peeling skin

 Methotrexate has a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
 It has this warning because it can cause serious side effects and problems, including anaphylaxis and death.
-It also causes severe fetal abnormalities (birth defects) for people who are pregnant.1-3
+It also causes severe fetal abnormalities (birth defects) for people who are pregnant.
+People who take methotrexate should be closely monitored by their doctors for bone marrow, liver, lung, and kidney toxicities.1-3

 If you experience any of these side effects or any other unusual problems while you are taking methotrexate, call your doctor immediately.